 The author panel will include:

-- Bestselling novelist Emily Carpenter, who is most recently published by
+- Bestselling fiction author Emily Carpenter, who was most recently published by Kensington Publishing Corp and is represented by Samantha Fabien of Root Literary.

 7. Friday Publisher Q&A Panel – $50